nortikin/sverchok/docs/contributing/node_api.rst

 Node API
 ========

-This page has a claim to define all aspects of node creation.
-Brief introduction to node creation is represented :doc:`on this page <add_new_node>`.
+This page claims to define all aspects of node creation.
+A brief introduction to node creation is represented :doc:`on this page <add_new_node>`.

 The Code of a new node should be created in a separate file.
 The file should be placed in